joyce-adelle/job-manager/readme.md

 id: `sample_dag_2`
 id: `sample_dag_3`

-Any created DAG can also be ran with it's returned id
+Any created DAG can also be run with it's returned id

+## Application Configuration:
+- Default profile is dev which mocks Airflow Api, if changed will assume actual connection to Airflow.
+- DAG python scripts are saved in ./airflow/dag, location can be configured in application.yml

 ## How to run and test the code